function61/eventhorizon/docs/is-this-a-good-fit-for-me.md

 - Separation of read and write models.
 Your events are the only write model - your read model is how you project those events into your database.
-It is easier to model events based on what happens in the real world, because you don't have to think how that is modelled in the database.
+It is easier to model events based on what happens in the real world, because you don't have to think how that is modeled in the database.
 - Easily separate your operational and analytical databases.
 They both can have optimized data models for their use cases.
 - Enables downtime-free architecture (planned maintenance - unplanned downtime